egueiros/nx_rn_next_monorepo/README.md

 ## Start the app

-To start the development server run `nx serve mobile`.
+- To start the development server run `yarn nx serve web`.
 Open your browser and navigate to http://localhost:4200/.
-Happy coding!
+- To start the mobile app run `yarn nx run mobile`, this will start the metro bundler.

 ## Generate code